Simple Finite-Length Achievability and Converse Bounds for the Deletion Channel and the Insertion Channel: Numerical Examples

-In Table~\ref{t:emwc}, we present the complete sets of values of $E(m,w)$, defined in \eqref{eq:Emw}, for $m$ up to $23$.
-In Table~\ref{t:emwp}, there are some values of $E(m,w)$ for $m$ up to $32$.
-The values in these tables require the most computational power.
-All values of the LO-CVB for the deletion channel below can be obtained by a very simple algorithm of computing \eqref{eq:locvbdel} with complexity $O(m^3)$, using only the data from the Tables~\ref{t:emwc}--\ref{t:emwp}.
+In Table~\ref{t:emwc}, we present the complete sets of values of $\Ed(m,w)$, defined in \eqref{eq:Emw}, for $m$ up to $24$.
+In Table~\ref{t:emwp}, there are some values of $\Ed(m,w)$ for $m$ up to $32$.
+The values in these tables require the most computational effort.
+All values of the LO-CVB for the deletion channel below can be obtained by a very simple algorithm of computing \eqref{eq:locvbdel} with complexity\footnote{Which is negligible compared to $O(m\cdot \binom{m}{w} \cdot 2^m)$ operations, needed for computing $\Ed(m,w)$ --- see footnote \ref{ft:opt}.} $O(m\cdot 2^m)$, using only the data from the Tables~\ref{t:emwc}--\ref{t:emwp}.

-Using the complete sets of $E(m,w)$ from Table~\ref{t:emwc}, we optimized the values of bound \eqref{eq:Mn} for binary deletion channel with deletion probability $\delta=0.2$ and output FER $\ve=0.2$.
+Using the complete sets of $\Ed(m,w)$ from Table~\ref{t:emwc}, we optimized the values of bound \eqref{eq:Mn} for binary deletion channel with deletion probability $\delta=0.2$ and output FER $\ve=0.2$.
 The LO-CVB \eqref{eq:locvbdel} is compared to the BEC bound \eqref{eq:bec} in Table~\ref{t:cvbs}.
 Note that, if the complete sets are available, the LO-CVB (underlined in the Table) becomes the MO-CVB (not underlined) for large $n$.

 In Fig.~\ref{fig:n1del}, the LO-CVB is compared to the greedy achievability bound (GAVB), presented in Section~\ref{s:gavb}, as well as to the performance of the optimal codes.
-The optimal codes are constructed in similar to the GAVB fashion; namely, we ran brute force over all possible codes of length $m=5$ and computed their ML decoding error probability by \eqref{eq:Pc}--\eqref{eq:pi}.
-One can see that, at least for $m=5$ (the largest $m$ for which we could construct optimal codes), the GAVB is almost exactly coinsides with the performance of optimal codes, and the LO-CVB is substantially looser.
+The optimal codes are constructed in a similar fashion to the GAVB fashion; namely, we consider all possible codes of length $m=5$ and compute their ML decoding error probability by \eqref{eq:Pc}--\eqref{eq:pi}.
+One can see that, at least for $m=5$ (the largest $m$ for which we could construct optimal codes), the GAVB almost coincides with the performance of optimal codes, and the LO-CVB is substantially looser.
 For $m=17$ (the largest $m$ for which we could compute the GAVB), the gap between the GAVB and the LO-CVB is large, and, as we expect the GAVB to be very tight, the gap is largely because of looseness of the LO-CVB.
 Note, however, that the greedy GAVB is only available for $n=1$.
-The main problem of generalizing the GAVB to a larger input length is that any AVB for an improved channel is not an AVB for an original channel, so the standard trick of replacing $D_{mn}^{(\delta)}$ does not work, contrary to a CVB case.
+The main problem of generalizing the GAVB to a larger input length is that any AVB for an improved channel is not an AVB for an original channel, so the standard trick of replacing $D_{mn}^{(\delta)}$ with $(D_{m}^{(\delta)})^n$ does not work, contrary to the case of CVB.